-Keep track of asset value with a automated accounting software.
+Keep track of the value of your business assets with amortisation applied automatically through your accounting software.
 Try Debitoor free for 7 days.

 Amortisation usually refers to the expensing of intangible capital assets (intellectual property: patents, trademarks, copyrights, etc.) in order to show their decrease in value as a result of use or the passage of time.

 Decreasing value can be the result of consumption, expiration or obsolescence (when a newer model is released), for example.

 Amortisation is most commonly used to describe the routine decrease in value of an intangible asset.

 A corresponding concept for tangible assets is known as depreciation.
 The idea of amortisation and depreciation is that the cost of an asset is spread over the period of time that it will be of use or its ‘useful life’.

 If the full price of an asset were to be recognised in the period in which it was purchased, then that year’s expenditure would be overstated incorrectly while expenditures throughout the remaining years, which were still obtaining benefits from that asset, would not be affected and therefore would be understated.

 - Wear and tear: for example, a car decreases in value over time due to constant wear on the tires, paint job, or because of high mileage, weather damage, etc.

 - Obsolescence: Assets frequently decrease in value as they are replaced by new and improved models.
 For example, a computer loses value if a newer, better model is released.